-Samantha Emerson, the sound tech and cameraman, was something all together different.
-Called Sam by Cardosa and everyone she worked with at the local affiliate, Emerson could best be described as a rough and tumble Southwestern girl who dressed the part out of habit.
+Samantha Emerson, the sound tech and cameraperson, was something altogether different.
+Called Sam by Cardosa and everyone at the local affiliate, Emerson could best be described as a rough-and-tumble Southwestern girl who dressed the part out of habit.
 Among her many accomplishments, Emerson had been something of a celebrity in the junior rodeo circuit.
-“When she was in high school no one could top her when it came to calf roping,” Cardosa informed Jennings as they were driving to the first of several interviews Porter needed to conduct in Tucson.
+“When she was in high school no one could top her when it came to calf roping,” Cardosa informed Jennings as they were driving to the first of several interviews Porter would conduct in Tucson.
 “She wasn’t half bad when it came to barrel racing either,” he added before his expression suddenly darkened.

-Pausing, Cardosa glanced up in the review mirror of the SUV he was driving as if afraid Emerson, who was following them in the satellite truck, might somehow overhear what he was about to say.
-When he did pick up where he’d left off, he spoke with a mournful tone of voice in place of his previous easy going cheerfulness.
+Pausing, Cardosa glanced in the rearview mirror of the SUV as if afraid Emerson, who was following them in the satellite truck, might somehow overhear what he was about to say.
+He spoke with a mournful tone of voice, in place of his previous easy going cheerfulness.
 “That all changed after Iraq.”

-Again he paused, believing as most people who knew or was related to a veteran Porter and Jennings understood the implication of that simple statement.
-Jennings, the only child of a prosperous New England couple and the product of Columbia University who didn’t know a single veteran could not help but ask what he had meant by that.
+Again he paused, believing, as most people do who know or are related to a veteran, that Porter and Jennings might understand the implication of that simple statement.
+But Jennings, the only child of a prosperous New England couple and the product of Columbia University, did not know a single veteran.
+She could not help but ask what he had meant by that.

 At first Cardosa thought the spry young blond seated in the backseat was being slow on the uptake.
-Only when he glanced up in the review mirror and saw the look in her face did he realize she really didn't understand.
+Only when he glanced up in the rearview mirror to see the look in her face did he realize she really did not understand.
 “After leaving the service and spending several months collecting worms from bottles of mescal, she managed to sort herself out and went back to school,” Cardosa patiently explained.
-“She used her veterans benefits, the money she’d saved during the time she’d spent on the circuit and while in the Corps to pay for college where she majored in journalism.
+“She used her veteran’s benefits, the money she’d saved during the time she’d spent on the circuit and while in the Corps, to pay for college where she majored in journalism.
 Unfortunately, the poor girl is blessed with a face made for radio.
 So rather than waste her education, she took up a camera and, as they say, the rest is history.”

-Where as Jennings was quite amused by Cardosa and his stories, Porter paid little heed to anything he said.
-Instead, she kept herself busy going over the list of questions she’d be asking various officials during her interviews with them.
+Whereas Jennings was quite amused by Cardosa and his stories, Porter paid little attention to anything he said.
+Instead, she kept herself busy going over the list of questions she’d be asking various officials during her interviews.
 With the intention of filing her story on what her network had dubbed The Canyon Massacre as quickly as possible so she could return to New York, Porter had made it quite clear she had no interest doing any stories on local color.
-Instead, after taking a short break at her hotel where she changed outfits and freshened up, she set out for a pair of in town interviews the manager of the Tucson station had set up for her.
+Instead, after taking a short break at her hotel where she changed outfits and freshened up, she set out for a pair of in-town interviews the manager of the Tucson station had set up for her.